Seahawks re-sign receiver Jaron Brown, place TE Ed Dickson on Injured Reserve

 Since Brown is a vested veteran he did not have to go through waivers and instead became an immediate free agent.
 That meant Seattle was not at risk of losing Brown as long as he didn’t voluntarily sign with another team.
 Brown didn’t, likely having agreed to the plan, and re-signed Monday morning to return to add some experience and stability to Seattle’s receiving corps.

-Dickson, meanwhile, goes on IR to open up a roster spot for Brown.
+Dickson, meanwhile, goes on IR to open up a roster spot for Brown, who worked all of training camp as a starter alongside Tyler Lockett in the team’s base offense.

 But, by having been on the initial 53-man roster Saturday, Dickson can return after eight games.
 Had he been placed on IR on Saturday he would be out for the season.

-So what were two of the team’s most surprising moves — releasing Brown and quarterback Geno Smith — each turned out to be nothing more than some roster maneuvering.
+So what were two of the team’s most surprising moves — releasing Brown and quarterback Geno Smith — each turned out to be nothing more than some roster (and salary cap) maneuvering.
 Smith re-signed on Sunday to fill the backup QB job again after a roster spot opened up when the Jadeveon Clowney trade became official.

 What’s unclear is if Brown returns at the same contract or something different.

 Brown’s initial release was billed around the league as necessary for salary cap reasons to fit in Clowney — releasing Brown cleared out $2.75 million on the salary cap in what was the last year of a two-year deal worth up to $5.5 million he signed in 2018.
-That contract included a base salary of $800,000 for this season.
+That contract included a base salary of $800,000 for this season and a dead cap charge of $975,000 for the season that Seattle has to carry regardless of Brown’s return.

 Without Brown, but with the Clowney trade accounted for, the Seahawks have $12.6 million in cap room, according to OvertheCap.com.
 That is based on Clowney taking up just $8.967 million in cap space after Houston agreed to pay $7 million of his salary for 2019.